opensearch-project/sql/docs/dev/Pagination-v2.md

 If `query` is a DML statement then pagination does not apply, the `fetch_size` parameter is ignored and a cursor is not created.
 This is existing behaviour in v1 engine.

 The client receives an [error response](#error-response) if:
-- `fetch_size` is not a positive integer, or
+- `fetch_size` is not a positive integer
--  evaluating `query` results in a server-side error.
+-  evaluating `query` results in a server-side error
+-  `fetch_size` is bigger than `max_window_size` cluster-wide parameter.

-## Next Page Request
+## Subsequent Query Request

-Subsequent page request contains a cursor only.
+Subsequent query request contains a cursor only.

 ```json
 POST /_plugins/_sql